Surimi

 (擂り身 / すり身, Surimi) is a paste made from fish or other meat.
-The term can also refer to a number of East Asian foods that use that paste as their primary ingredient.
-It is available in many shapes, forms, and textures, and is often used to mimic the texture and color of the meat of lobster, crab, grilled Japanese eel or shellfish.
+It can also be any of a number of East Asian foods that use that paste as their primary ingredient.
+It is available in many shapes, forms, and textures, and is often used to mimic the texture and color of the meat of lobster, crab, grilled Japanese eel, or shellfish.

-The most common surimi product in the Western market is imitation crab meat.
-Such a product often is sold as krab, imitation crab and mock crab in the United States, and as seafood sticks, crab sticks, fish sticks, seafood highlighter or seafood extender in Commonwealth nations.
-In Britain, the product is sometimes known as seafood sticks to avoid breaking Trading Standards rules on false advertising.

 History

 Fish pastes have been a popular food in East Asia.
-In China, the food is used to make fish balls (魚蛋/魚丸) and ingredients in a thick soup known as "Geng" (羹) common in Fujian cuisine.
+In China, the food is used to make fish balls (魚蛋/魚丸) and ingredients in a thick soup known as geng (羹), common in Fujian cuisine.
 In Japan, the earliest surimi production was in 1115 for making kamaboko.
 Alaska pollock, native to the seas around Japan, played an important role in the development of processed surimi due to its high protein biomass.
 Satsumaage, chikuwa, and hanpen were other major surimi foods prior to 1960.

-After World War 2, machines were used to process surimi, but it was always sold fresh, since freezing had a negative effect on the finished product by denaturing the gel-forming capability of the surimi.
+After World War II, machines were used to process surimi, but it was always sold fresh, since freezing had a negative effect on the finished product by denaturing the gel-forming capability of the surimi.
 Between 1945 and 1950, record catches of pollock in Hokkaido (primarily for harvesting the roe) resulted in large quantities of fish meat, so the Hokkaido Fisheries Research Station established a team to make better use of the excess.
-A team, led by K. Nishiya, discovered the addition of salt during the processing prevented the spongey texture that resulted after freezing, and also began using salted surimi in the manufacture of fish sausages.
-In 1969, Nishitani Yōsuke further discovered that the use of sucrose, or other carbohydrates such as sorbitol, acted as a cryoprotectant by stabilizing the Actomyosin in the surimi without denaturing the fish protein the way salt does.
+A team, led by K. Nishiya, discovered the addition of salt during the processing prevented the spongy texture that resulted after freezing, and also began using salted surimi in the manufacture of fish sausages.
+In 1969, Nishitani Yōsuke further discovered that the use of sucrose, or other carbohydrates, such as sorbitol, acted as a cryoprotectant by stabilizing the actomyosin in the surimi without denaturing the fish protein the way salt does.